Venezuelan War of Independence: Second Republic (1813–1814)

 But neither the successful invasions nor Bolívar's decree were provoking a massive enrollment of pardos in the cause of Independence.
 Rather it was the other way around.
 In the Llanos a populist Spanish immigrant caudillo, José Tomás Boves, initiated a widespread pardo movement against the restored Republic.
 Bolívar and Ribas held and defended the mantuano-controlled center of Venezuela.
 In the east, the royalists started recovering territory.
 After suffering a setback, Mariño and Bolívar joined their forces, but they were defeated by Boves in 1814.
 Republicans were forced to evacuate Caracas and flee to the east, where, in the port of Carúpano, Piar was still holding out.
 Piar, however, did not accept Bolívar's supreme command, and once again Bolívar left Venezuela and went to New Granada (1815).
 (See Bolívar in New Granada).

-Resistance to the Republic this time came from the people of the vast southern plains, the Llaneros, who organized under the command of Spanish immigrant, José Tomás Boves.
-The war was transformed.
-The Llaneros had a dislike for the urban and elite Criollos who led the independence movement.
-Negroes were supplied with maps and lists of rebel plantations by royalists.
-The Llanero army routed the patriots in the center of the country.
-Finally Boves marched towards Caracas, forcing the Republicans to flee to the east of the country, ending the second republic.

 The traditional image of the Venezuelan llanos swarming with caudillos like Boves exaggerates the situation.
 Boves was the only significant pro-Spain caudillo and he was acting in concert with Francisco Tomás Morales, who was a regular officer of Spain.
 In the Battle of Urica, Boves was killed and Morales took command and carried out mopping up operations against the remaining patriot resistance, which included the capture and execution of Ribas.
 As was still common in the early 19th century, Morales had his head boiled in oil (to preserve it) and sent to Caracas.
 (See the Execution of Miguel Hidalgo in Mexico.)
-Boves died shortly thereafter in battle, but the country had been returned to royalist control.
+Boves died shortly thereafter in battle, but the country had been returned to royalist control, ending the second republic.
 Morillo arrived in Venezuela and began operations with Morales.